eduardopoleo/go_engine/notes.md

 $$

 This final form is useful becasue in our 2D engine r X n is going to be treated as

+# Constrains

+The problem with our current approach when solving collisions is that when we resolvePenetration we just automatically move the position of the body.
+This is is not correct because it could mean that the body might inadvertively collide with other bodies when doing so. this causes jittering.

+We need to solve the penetration in a more gradual way so that the whole system eventually converges into a point of equilibrium where the bodies are away from each other. we can do this using constrains.

+Currently, our bodies are free to move anywhere, we only force their position when they collide there are no explicit constrains determining their movement.

+The constrain resolution will be based on forces. the intuitive idea is you apply forces / impulses to the bodies to "nudge" them into the right position to until the satisfy the constrain.

+Constrain function (C).
+inputs: bodyA, body (with all it's physical properties)
+output: scalar number?

+For a system where a ball should not go through a specific thredshold you need to:

+$$
+v_{y} = - \frac{c}{dt} * B
+$$

+Where
+- c is the error, or distance of the body from the target
+- B is the Baumgarte / bias factor.
+This determines how smooth we want the adjustment to be.

+This makes sense, the magnitude of the correction velocity would be proportional to the error distance.
+The definition does not change is distance over time which is velocity.
+B just tells us how fast we want to converge.
+Slower convertions are more computative expensive but more stable??

+Our system is more complex and is based on impulses not just velocity.
+This is only to get some intuition on it.

+A velocity based equality constrain can be generalized with:
+$$
+\dot{C} = \frac{∂C}{∂P} \frac{∂P}{∂t}\\[10pt]
+JV + b = 0
+$$

+where:
+- j is the jacobian matrix
+- v is the velocity vector (contains the Va and Vb) coordinates in multiple axis.
+- b is the bias use to smooth out the transition between the two states

+$$
+\begin{bmatrix} J_{v_{ax}} & J_{v_{ay}} & J_{w_{a}} & J_{v_{bx}} & J_{v_{by}} & J_{w_{b}} \end {bmatrix} *
+\begin{bmatrix}
+  v_{ax} \\
+  v_{ay} \\
+  w_{a}  \\
+  v_{bx} \\
+  v_{by} \\
+  w_{b}
+\end{bmatrix} +
+b = 0
+$$